smkatash/jsnote-code-editor/README.md

-# Getting Started with Create React App
+# Interactive browser-based coding environment built based on React and Redux together with Typescript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).